datawire/datawire-common/docs/baker/source/quickstart.rst

 Ready to dive right in?
 This page will take you through deploying Baker in a minimal environment and then using it for load balancing and upgrading a simple service.

-You will need a CentOS 7 or Ubuntu 14.04 LTS machine, JDK 1.8 and Maven 3+ for the simple service, and about 15 minutes of your time.
+You will need an Enterprise Linux 7 (RHEL 7, CentOS 7, etc.) or Ubuntu 14.04 LTS machine, JDK 1.8 and Maven 3+ for the simple service, and about 15 minutes of your time.

 Setup
 -----